 Part 1: Creating the Logo

 For this tutorial I created a fictional illustration business called "V+" (or V4 if you look at it too much), in the following steps I will outline the process of making a very simple logo treatment and how to define a custom swatch set.
 If you're using pre-existing artwork then you can skip to the next part.
+You can also create your logo using one of Placeit’s logo design templates which make designing a professional logo a breeze.
 You can see the result in the images below.

 After drawing a few ideas on paper I moved onto Illustrator.
 Because my idea is fairly simple I won't be tracing my sketch, I'll be building the logo from basic shapes instead.
 If you're stuck for ideas, Creattica has a great gallery of Logos to get the ideas flowing.

 When creating an identity, the first thing I like to do is to make a swatch set.
 Kuler is great for this as you will find many color combinations that you may not have thought of.
 You can also find colors based on search terms or sort them by popularity.
 I've chosen to use a set I've made previously called "80's Zombie", you can download it here.

 Once you download the swatch set, navigate to the swatches pallet in Illustrator, click on the fly-out menu > Open Swatch Library > Other Library, then load your saved swatch file.
 The swatch set will load into a panel of its own, to save space you can drag the color group into the main swatches panel.